IntelRealSense/librealsense/doc/installation.md

   </ol>
 </details>

-**Note:** Due to the USB 3.0 translation layer between native hardware and virtual machine, the *librealsense* team does not support installation in a VM.
+**Note:** Due to the USB 3.0 translation layer between native hardware and virtual machine, the *librealsense* team does not support installation in a VM. <br/>
 If you do choose to try it, we recommend using VMware Workstation Player, and not Oracle VirtualBox for proper emulation of the USB3 controller.
-<br><br> Please ensure to work with the supported Kernel versions listed here and verify that the kernel is updated properly according to the instructions.
+<br/><br/> Please ensure to work with the supported Kernel versions listed here and verify that the kernel is updated properly according to the instructions.

 ## Prerequisites

-**Note:** The scripts and commands below invoke `wget, git, add-apt-repository` which may be blocked by router settings or a firewall.
+**Note:** The scripts and commands below invoke `wget, git, add-apt-repository` which may be blocked by router settings or a firewall. <br/>
 Infrequently, apt-get mirrors or repositories may also timeout.
-For *librealsense* users behind an enterprise firewall, configuring the system-wide Ubuntu proxy generally resolves most timeout issues.
+For *librealsense* users behind an enterprise firewall, <br/>
+configuring the system-wide Ubuntu proxy generally resolves most timeout issues.

-**Important:** Running RealSense Depth Cameras on Linux requires patching and inserting modified kernel drivers.
+**Important:** Running RealSense Depth Cameras on Linux requires patching and inserting modified kernel drivers. <br/>
 Some OEM/Vendors choose to lock the kernel for modifications.
 Unlocking this capability may require modification of BIOS settings

 ## Install Dependencies